IQBigBang/swarm-ir/drafts/control_flow_2.md

     * for every `IfElse` instruction, the block(s) it contains have a distance equal to the current block plus one.

 Then, every `Break` instruction compiles to `br n`, where `n` is the innermost_loop_distance of this block + 1

+4. For multiple purposes, add a tag to every block which specifies it as either the "main" block, or a "if_else" block, or a "loop" block, depending on how it's used.
+This can be used for simple reasoning about the control flow and stems from the requirement that every block be used at most once.